pslimmm/esd-microservices/merchant-management-composite/README.md

-# Arrival Alert Composite Service
+# Merchant Management Composite Service

 This repository contains a Flask-based API.
 Below are the instructions to get the application up and running using either a local Python environment or Docker Compose.